gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The joining node intends to join a group exclusively as pure listener.

-* The joining node intends to join a group where only group authentication of messages is provided (see Appendix C of {{I-D.tiloca-core-multicast-oscoap}}).
+* The joining node intends to join a group where only group authentication of messages is provided (see Appendix C of {{I-D.tiloca-core-multicast-oscoap}}.

 In case the Group Manager is not configured to store public keys of group members, a joining node SHOULD specify to the Group Manager the address of a trusted key repository where its own public key is available.
-Upon joining a group under a given Group Manager for the first time, the joining node includes this information in the POST request targeting the join endpoint and intended to start the join process.
+In particular, upon joining a group under a given Group Manager for the first time, the joining node additionally includes this information in the POST request targeting the join endpoint and intended to start the join process.
 The Group Manager can then redirect group members to the correct key repository in case of need.

 Instead, in case the Group Manager is configured to store public keys of group members, two main cases can occur.